Amine6363/NewsApp/README.md

 ## 🚀 Features

 - **General News**: Displays the latest news articles on the homepage.
-- **Category Filtering**: Users can select a news category (e.g., Business, Technology, Sports) from the navbar to view relevant articles.
+- **Category Filtering**: Users can select a news category (e.g., Business, Technology, Sports) from the navbar to view relevant articles
-- **Responsive Design**: The app is fully responsive and works seamlessly on all devices.
-- **Search Functionality**: Users can search for specific news articles (optional, if implemented).
-- **Dark Mode**: Supports dark mode for better user experience (optional, if implemented).

 ---